jamesmawm/tensorflow-image-classifier/README.md

 # Folders layout:

-- photos: contains all the photos for training the model
+- `photos`: contains all the photos for training the model
-- scripts: will be calling the files here to run our model
+- `scripts`: will be calling the files here to run our model
-- tf_files: outputs from the model
+- `tf_files`: outputs from the model
-- uploaded_photos: dump photos that we want to classify into this folder.
+- `uploaded_photos`: dump photos that we want to classify into this folder.

 # Opening Tensorboard

-    tensorboard --logdir tf_files/training_summaries &
+    tensorboard --logdir=tf_files/training_summaries &

 # Training images